Umi1407/ImaginaryCompanyLayout/README.md

 # Layout Project
-# Made by Umi
+Made by Umi1407 and alisajad001

 A display of a made-up company layout.
+Created using flexbox.